Our Top Picks

 Reviewers praise this stone for exceeding their expectations and honing blades to a razor sharp edge.
 This whetstone even convinced some buyers to throw out their old sharpening tools—it's that good!
 Plus, having a razor sharp knife is actually safer in the kitchen and can help improve knife skills.
 As with most Japanese stones, the materials are on the softer side so the cutting will be much faster.

 Japanese knives are among the best in the world, and their precision and sharpness can be attributed to the beveled blade.
-If you're interested in adding this tool to your arsenal as well, read through our reviews of the best Japanese knives.

 03 of 08